mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 return matched_ranges
 ```
 The algorithm avoids false positives by requiring the matched count to be at least the size of the template, so that the matched percent calculation isn't thrown off by substrings.
 Similarly
-false negatives are by extending the search by 80% of the template length, allowing for a small amount of fluff to exist between matched hashes.
+false negatives are avoided by extending the search by 80% of the template length, allowing for a small amount of fluff to exist between matched hashes.

 ## Results